conjur-cookbooks/conjur/README.md

 ## Tests

 This cookbook is verified by both `chefspec` and `serverspec` tests.
 Conjur Inc also verifies the correct operation of the SSH functionality on all supported platforms.

-More details about testing can be found in [README.ci.md](README.ci.md).
+Run `jenkins.sh` to lint and unit test.

+Run `jenkins_acceptance.sh` to run EC2 integration tests.
+By default this script runs all test-kitchen suites defined in [.kitchen.yml](.kitchen.yml), but you can also pass a specific suite to run like so: `jenkins_acceptance.sh ubuntu-16`.

 ## Offline installation